 The School is a part of the AEFE-network (French schools abroad), which follows the French curriculum and prepares students for the French and Danish national exams.

 The French School, Prins Henrik School, was first established in 1954 as a little school for the children of Embassy staff.
 In 1963 the school set up a board with both Danish and French parents and, in 1967, became an independent private school under Danish free school legislation.
 The first 6th grade class started in 1969.
 At the time, the school only had 110 students, but three years later the school had grown to 230, and the campus was moved to Frederiksberg Allé 16.
 In 1973 the first eight students in 3.g sat for their final qualifying exams in Strasbourg, and in 1977 the first final exams were held in Copenhagen.
 In commemoration of the school’s 25th anniversary in 1979, the school was renamed “Lycée Français de Copenhague” and ten years later His Royal Highness Prince Henrik consented to have the school named after him.
-Prins Henrik School has been located at Frederiksberg Allé 22 since 1992.
-Maternelle opened its doors at the campus on H.C.Ørsteds Vej 47 in 2015.
+Between 1992 and 2023, the Prins Henrik School was based at number 22 on Frederiksberg Allé, and from 2015 the maternelle was located at number 47 on H.C. Ørstedsvej.